A Changing Understanding of Effective Leadership

 It is clear that the approach to supports for people with disabilities is experiencing significant and continuing shifts as well.
 Quality providers understand the need to offer flexible and individualized supports, to assist people to determine and achieve their own goals, to support people to build and maintain relationships, to encourage staff to assume partnership roles with the people they support, to value and include people’s family members and friends, and to continue movement toward progressively more individualized, responsive supports.

 Both the measures of quality leaders and the measures of quality supports are shifting dramatically.
-It is clear that a national center focused on equipping leaders in the developmental disability field is needed and can have significant impact on the quality of supports people with disabilities are afforded in the years to come.
-The National Leadership Consortium on Developmental Disabilities offers a resource to assist organizations to identify emerging leaders and to support them to have meaningful, positive impact on the lives of people with developmental disabilities and their families.
+The National Leadership Consortium on Developmental Disabilities offers a resource to assist organizations to identify emerging leaders and to support them to have meaningful, positive impact on the lives of people with intellectual/developmental disabilities and their families.